Skip to content

 How it works

-1. Clarify the decision.
+1. Name the context.

-2. List the options.
+4. List options.

 Why the CHOOSER Method works